Shining3D/SESPSDK-Doc/SDK Document.md

         "alignType": "AT_FEATURES",     // The alignment type
         "subScanType": "SST_FIXED_FREE",// Sub scan type
-        "turntableTimes": 10            // The turn times in fix mode }
+        "turntableTimes": 10            // The turn times in fix mode "turntableSpeeds": 10          // The turn speed in fix mode "turntableNum": 1            // 1:turn a circle, 0.5:turn a half circle }
 }
 ```